deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 The purpose of this exercise is twofold.
 First, our ultimate goal is the discovery of new codes (encoder and decoder).
-Deomnstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
+Demonstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
 Next, we want to impose additional constraints on the decoder, such as low latency.
 Deep learning provides such flexibilitym which Viterbi algorithm is not equipped with.